 What will happen when the bus pulls in?

 The bus pulls in and blocks the cycle lane, so that cars can pass freely.
-Here’s such an event occurring at a different location (actually further back the same road):

 This is the contempt with which the UK authorities see cycling — and buses are given second-rate status too.
 For not only do people riding bikes have to pull out to pass the bus (a terrifying place to be for most people) but when the bus is ready to set off it has to wait until there is a gap in traffic before it can pull out itself!